Elim Chan

-Elim Chan (陳以琳; b.
-November 18, 1986) is a Hong Kong-born conductor.
-In 2025 she was the conductor at the Last Night of the Proms at the Royal Albert Hall.
+Elim Chan (陳以琳 (Chén Yǐlín); born November 18, 1986) is a Hong Kong-born conductor.
+She is currently music director-designate of the San Francisco Symphony.

-Biography
+Early life and education

 Chan was born in Hong Kong.
 In her youth, she played cello and piano and sang in choirs.
-Chan attended the Good Hope School (Form One).
-Chan was a sixth-form student at Li Po Chun United World College in Hong Kong.
+Chan attended the Good Hope School (Form One) and was a sixth-form student at Li Po Chun United World College.
+In Hong Kong she participated in choral groups and learned to play piano.

-Chan began studies at Smith College in the United States with the initial intent of becoming a medical doctor.
-Following an initial experience in conducting during her second year of college, she changed her path of study and graduated with a Bachelor of Arts degree in music in 2009.
-Chan moved to the University of Michigan, Ann Arbor for graduate studies in music.
-At Michigan, her teachers included Kenneth Kiesler.
-She was music director of the University of Michigan Campus Symphony Orchestra, and of the Michigan Pops Orchestra (2012-2013).
-She earned her MM degree in orchestra conducting from Michigan in 2011, and her Doctor of Musical Arts in 2015.
+Chan studied at Smith College in the United States, initially intending to study psychology and pursue a career in medicine.
+Following an initial experience in conducting during her second year of college, she changed her program of study and graduated with a Bachelor of Arts degree in music in 2009.
+At Smith she sang in various student choruses, was given opportunities to conduct, and encouraged to pursue conducting.
+Chan pursued graduate studies in music at the University of Michigan, where her teachers included Kenneth Kiesler.
+She was music director of the University of Michigan Campus Symphony Orchestra and of the Michigan Pops Orchestra in 2012/13.
+She earned her master's degree in orchestra conducting from Michigan in 2011 and her Doctor of Musical Arts in 2015.

+Career

-In December 2014, at age 28, Chan won the Donatella Flick LSO Conducting Competition, the first female conductor to win the competition in its history.
-As part of winning the competition, she was subsequently named assistant conductor of the London Symphony Orchestra, for a one-year contract from 2015–2016.
+In December 2014, at age 28, Chan won the Donatella Flick Conducting Competition, the first female conductor to win the competition.
+As the competition winner, she was named assistant conductor of the London Symphony Orchestra with a one-year contract for 2015/16.
+The orchestra's principal conductor, Valery Gergiev, invited her to participate in a tour of Mexico with the Mariinsky Theatre Orchestra.
+She then spent a year as a Dudamel Fellow with the Los Angeles Philharmonic.
 She has also participated in master classes in conducting with Bernard Haitink.

+NorrlandsOperan

-In April 2016, NorrlandsOperan announced the appointment of Chan as its next chief conductor, effective in 2017, with an initial contract of 3 years.
-In April 2018, Chan announced her intention to stand down as chief conductor of NorrlandsOperan after one season as its chief conductor.
+In April 2016, NorrlandsOperan announced Chan's appointment as its next chief conductor, effective in 2017, with an initial contract of three years.
+In April 2018, Chan announced that she planned to step down as chief conductor of NorrlandsOperan after one season.

+Royal Scottish National Orchestra

 In January 2017, she made her first guest-conducting appearance with the Royal Scottish National Orchestra (RSNO).
-She returned as guest conductor with the RSNO a fortnight later as an emergency substitute for Neeme Järvi.
-Based on these appearances, in June 2017, the RSNO appointed Chan as its next principal guest conductor, effective 2018.
+She returned as guest conductor with the RSNO two weeks later as an emergency substitute for Neeme Järvi.
+In June 2017, the RSNO appointed Chan as its next principal guest conductor, effective 2018.
 Chan concluded her tenure as principal guest conductor of the RSNO in March 2023.